MarcoPolo483/PubSec-Info-Assistant-by-Copilot/MIGRATION-IMPACT-SUMMARY.md

 ## 📈 Success Metrics

 Migration is successful when:
-✅ Zero "by-Copilot" references in codebase
+✅ Zero "" references in codebase
-✅ Zero "merge-spark-copilot" branch references
+✅ Zero "main" branch references
 ✅ All URLs point to eva-suite/eva-da-2
 ✅ All documentation uses "EVA Domain Assistant 2.0"
 ✅ CI/CD pipelines pass